SamAlber/python-bash-log-scripts/README.md

-# Simple Scripts
+# Python Log Parsing Scripts (II Variant)

-This repository shows some of my scripts for exam.log script format
+This repository shows a demonstraion of a variety of python scripts for retrieving information from the testlog log file.